 Kennel/cattery assistants look after dogs and/or cats in kennels and catteries.
 This could include anything from playing, feeding, and exercising them.
 You’ll also be responsible for making sure the kennels are clean and comfortable for each animal that comes to stay.

 If you don’t have much experience with animals, then it could be a good idea to spend some time volunteering with animals first with a charity like RSPCA, PDSA or Blue Cross.
-This can not only increase your chances of getting hired, but can also increase your confidence and help you to feel more comfortable being around a variety of different animal personalities.
+This can increase your chances of getting hired, as well as your confidence, while helping you to feel more comfortable being around a variety of different animal personalities.